Tim Gets Burnt By A Scalper: The ‘T’ Factor, Pt. 3.

 Later, Freeman confirmed his departure from Ween was triggered by his desire to remain sober, saying “All that matters to me is that I’m getting sober.
 Becoming an out of control drug addict and alcoholic is my own fault and I take responsibility for it.
 I HAD to leave the Ween organization to stay sober.”

 The other reason was that, first, The Dean Ween Group started touring, playing full sets of Ween tracks.
 Not a bad sign.
 An even better sign was that Gene Ween posted on Facebook over a week ago that The Gene Ween Band, including other Ween members Claude Coleman Jr. (drums) and Dave Dreiwitz (Bass), were playing at the Celebrate Brooklyn festival on Wednesday, July 22nd.
 One problem; They weren’t listed on the bill and the show was already sold out because they were supporting Modest Mouse that particular night, but I wasn’t aware of that, I just figured there were lots of other Ween fans in New York.
 I checked several websites and only a few acknowledged the Gene Ween show, but none of these websites had tickets.
 My plan?
 Go there and see if I can pick some up at the show.

 The plan was as follows: I would be at the apartment from midday, collecting the deliveries, as well as putting up shelves and doing other manly, blue-collar tasks.
-Anna was due to finish work at around 4:30pm, she’d come down to the apartment for the rest of the deliveries and I’d take my two trains to the Prospect Park Bandshell and she would meet me there as soon as our stuff came.
+Anna was due to finish work at around 4:30pm so she’d come home to the new apartment for the rest of the deliveries, I’d take my two trains to the Prospect Park Bandshell, and she would meet me there as soon as our stuff came.